Best hikes in Oregon

 Difficulty: Moderate

-This easily accessible hike is a true Oregon favorite due to its picturesque scenery of Mount Hood standing above Mirror Lake.
-The trail begins just off U.S. Highway 26 near Mt.
+This easily accessible hike is a true Oregon favorite due to its picturesque scenery of Mount Hood above Mirror Lake.
+The trail begins off U.S. Highway 26 near Mt.
 Hood Skibowl and can get quite crowded during peak season.

-Mirror Lake provides a peaceful resting spot to soak up the astonishing views of Mount Hood in all its glory.
-For more scenic vistas without the crowds, keep trekking through the wilderness to reach the summit of Tom Dick and Harry Mountain.
+TIP: For more scenic vistas without the crowds, keep trekking through the wilderness to reach the summit of Tom Dick and Harry Mountain.

 On a clear day, the views of multiple snow-capped peaks make this one of the most exhilarating Oregon hiking trails.
 Read our guide to the Tom, Dick, and Harry hike.